Roman surface: Relation to the real projective plane

 Since this is true of all points of S2, then it is clear that the Roman surface is a continuous image of a "sphere modulo antipodes".
 Because some distinct pairs of antipodes are all taken to identical points in the Roman surface, it is not homeomorphic to RP2, but is instead a quotient of the real projective plane RP2 = S2 / (x~-x).
 Furthermore, the map T (above) from S2 to this quotient has the special property that it is locally injective away from six pairs of antipodal points.
 Or from RP2 the resulting map making this an immersion of RP2 — minus six points — into 3-space.

-(It was previously stated that the Roman surface is homeomorphic to RP2, but this was in error.
-It was subsequently stated that the Roman surface is an immersion of RP2 into R3, but that too was in error.)

 Structure of the Roman surface

 The Roman surface has four bulbous "lobes", each one on a different corner of a tetrahedron.

 A Roman surface can be constructed by splicing together three hyperbolic paraboloids and then smoothing out the edges as necessary so that it will fit a desired shape (e.g. parametrization).

 Let there be these three hyperbolic paraboloids: